 We moved yet again.
 We’re still here in the greater Portland area but a little more south.
 Along with the general pain of moving is getting all your services transfered to the new house.
 For Internet, I was able to negotiate a killer deal with Frontier who runs FIOS fiber in this neighborhood.
 The house was not connected with fiber, so Frontier installed a new line to the house and hooked us up.
 So far, so good.
 Unfortunately Frontier decided to price itself right out of the TV market, so we tried for DirectTV.
 Fortunately and unfortunately, we are surrounded by lots of tall trees and there was no good line to the sky where DirectTV need to see.
 We could have tried Dish Network as their satellites are in a different part of the sky, but I have a long running beef with Dish Network and I wasn’t willing to give them my business again.
-So, reluctantly, we went back to Comcast.
+So I tried out IPTV UK, it has many TV shows and movies.
 Reluctantly because Comcast was ridiculously expensive.
 No satellite available at the old house either.
 Damn Portland and all it’s trees 😉

 After once missed appointment which I will admit was my fault a Comcast guy came out and we realized there was no cable from the street to the house.
 These owners we bought from were decidedly low tech indeed.
 So, the friendly Comcast installer arranged for a line to be installed underground.
 Same drill as Frontier.
 Here’s where it starts to get weird.
 He drove off without checking back with me.
 Never came back to say everything was setup for the line install.
 I assumed everything was in order, but I was left a little confused and in doubt.
 I didn’t even know what day or time to expect the line install.